 You can start the process by filling out a financial affidavit.
 A “financial affidavit” is a form you use to explain your income and other assets, as well as your debts or obligations.
-The financial affidavit includes tax and insurance information, expenses involved in caring for all of your children, and your income, among other things.
+The financial affidavit includes tax and insurance information, alimony payments made, expenses involved in caring for all of your children, your income and assets, among other things.

 Once you have worked through the worksheets, the outcome will be an amount of support that the state presumes to be adequate and reasonable for your child.
 Sometimes, however, the total amount or the way it is divided is unfair to a parent or the child.
 Before a child support order is in place, either parent can ask to adjust the amount of support.
 Where a parent provides clear and convincing evidence that the amount would be unjust (this is called rebutting the presumption), the court will either increase or decrease the amount of support based on the following factors:

-To justify a modification, you will need written consent by both parents or will have to show a substantial and continuing change in circumstances that makes it too difficult for you to make payments at the current rate.
+To justify a modification, you will need written agreement by both parents or will have to show a substantial and continuing change in circumstances that makes it too difficult for you to make payments at the current rate.
 A common change in circumstance is the loss of a job.